 Tiana Epps-Johnson | Executive Director, President

 Tiana Epps-Johnson is the Founder and Executive Director of the Center for Technology and Civic Life.
 Prior to CTCL, she was the New Organizing Institute's Election Administration Director.
 She and her team provide resources and training to support local election administrators in modernizing the ways they communicate with voters.
-They also publish free, open-source civic datasets that have been accessed over 60 million times through some of the most powerful tools that drive civic participation.
-Tiana holds an MSc in Politics and Communication from the London School of Economics and a B.A. in Political Science from Stanford University.
-Additionally, Tiana is Technology and Democracy Fellow at the Ash Center for Democratic Governance and Innovation at the Harvard Kennedy School for the 2015-2016 academic year.
+They also publish free, open-source civic datasets that have been accessed over 200 million times through some of the most powerful tools that drive civic participation.

 Tammy Patrick | Director

 Tammy Patrick is a Director for the Center for Technology and Civic Life.
 Presently Tammy holds the position of Senior Advisor to the Elections program at the Democracy Fund, a bipartisan foundation working to ensure that our political system is able to withstand new challenges and deliver on its promise to the American people.
 Focusing on modern elections, Tammy helps lead the Democracy Fund’s efforts to foster a voter-centric elections system and work to provide election officials across the country with the tools and knowledge they need to best serve their voters.

 In 2013 Tammy served as a Commissioner on the Presidential Commission on Election Administration which led to a position at the Bipartisan Policy Center to further the work of the PCEA.
 Prior to that she was the Federal Compliance Officer for Maricopa County Elections Department for eleven years.